byAdam/Mchell/README.md

   - E.G $(0,~5,10)

 exit
-- will exit the program
+- Will exit the program

+debug \<target>
+- Will output the entity data for all targeted entities

 ## Structure
 ### World